Has the Iberian Peninsula sparked your interest? Hundreds of expats are discovering relocation to Spain; learn why in our complete guide!

 The cost of living in Spain is, on average, 24.8% lower than in the United Kingdom.
 Rent is 30.7% lower than in the United Kingdom.

-Major urban centers such as Madrid or Barcelona do experience elevated expenses, largely attributable to rental rates.
+Major Spanish cities, such as Madrid or Barcelona, do experience elevated expenses, largely attributable to rental rates.

 However, when we factor in the affordability of dining out for lunch or dinner, grocery expenses, utilities, and other expenditures that contribute to monthly budgets, Spain remains overall quite affordable.